-VCBOPL's liquidity position is adequate, supported by operational surplus, subsidy receivable from DHI, and undrawn working capital lines.
+VCBOPL's liquidity position is expected to remain adequate, supported by expectation of operational surplus (post earmarking of funds for MMRA in the SPV), unencumbered cash and bank balances (~Rs.
+26 crore as on June 2024), subsidy receivable, and undrawn working capital lines.
 The SPV has debt repayment obligations (towards external debt) of ~Rs.
-12 crore in FY2024.
-ICRA notes that 76% of the subsidy has already been released to the SPV, without much delay.
+7.8 crore in FY2025.

+www.icra .in Page | 3

+&lt;sup>3 As per the terms of the CA, the fee shall be revised every six months, on the basis of variations in electricity tariff for charging buses, CPIIW and WPI as per the formula set forth in the CA.

 Moreover, the backing of a strong promoter renders the SPV with ample financial flexibility to raise/refinance debt from financial institutions.